• Hydrangea anomala subsp. petiolaris

 Deciduous upright dwarf shrub with large oak shaped deep green leaves in spring summer turning to red brown in autumn before falling.
 Produces large panicles of dense long lasting flowers opening white in summer turning to pale pink and finally to ruby red.
 Can be planted in full sun or part shade conditions.
 Eventual height up to 1 metre with a spread of up to 1.5 metres.

-• Hydrangea quercifolia Snow Queen
+• Hydrangea seemannii

 Come and see us!